-- Validated through 50+ completed research studies and over 4 million user sessions demonstrating significant reductions in validated anxiety assessment scores (BURNS Anxiety Inventory, GAD-7, STAI)
+- Validated through 50+ completed research studies and over 4 million user sessions, demonstrating significant reductions in validated anxious thoughts assessment scores (BURNS Anxiety Inventory, GAD-7, STAI).

-- 35% average reduction in anxiety symptom scores in trials using standardized protocols—without serious adverse events reported in studies to date[1]
+- 35% average reduction in anxious thoughts symptom scores in studies using standardised protocols—without serious adverse events reported in studies to date.

-- CE Marked medical device certification meeting rigorous safety and effectiveness standards for anxiety regulation
+- CE Marked wearable device certification meets rigorous safety and effectiveness standards for anxious thoughts.

-- Studied with Chicago University Medical School, UCLA, and 100+ research institutions establishing the gold standard for non-invasive anxiety intervention
+- Studied at the University of Chicago Medical School, UCLA, and 100+ research institutions, establishing the gold standard for non-invasive anxious thoughts intervention.

 “Among similar wellness devices, it stands out for its strong research foundation and user-friendly design.”